nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. A `CommandResult` instance is then returned, with feedback that the `Expense` was successfully deleted.

+:information_source: **Note**:
+- At step 2, if input is detected as invalid, an error will be shown on the screen and the sequence of action is terminated.

 A sequence diagram is provided as follows, which matches the list of steps mentioned above: